 How Serious Is The P0341 Trouble Code?

-P0341 is a serious trouble code.
+P0341 is a severe trouble code.
 This code can cause your vehicle to stall or not run at all.
 The camshaft position sensor is a critical input to the ECM and should be diagnosed and repaired right away.

 How To Diagnose And Fix The P0341 Code